When to Stop Feeding Baby Formula: A Guide for Parents

 It's important to note that every child is different; some may be ready to wean off formula sooner than others.
-Signs that a baby is ready to start transitioning to solid foods and whole milk include showing an interest in what their parents are eating, sitting up unassisted, and losing the tongue-thrust reflex that pushes food out their mouth.
-Parents should also consult with their pediatrician to determine the best course of action for their child's needs and nutritional requirements.
+Signs that a baby is ready to start transitioning to solid foods and whole milk include showing an interest in what their parents are eating, sitting up unassisted, and losing the tongue-thrust reflex that pushes food out of their mouth.

 When to Stop Feeding Baby Formula